jackamsterdam/Master-Template-using-Javascript-with-React-v18-Node.js-MySQL/README.md

 5. Backend Server will run for you on [http://localhost:3001](http://localhost:3001)
 6. Frontend Server will run for you on [http://localhost:3000](http://localhost:3000)

- *Possible error - You did not open two seperate terminals and not running both servers or you did not upload the database properly.
+ *Possible errors - You did not open two seperate terminals and not running both servers or you did not upload the database properly.

 ### *Summary of stages I took in building this project:*